Kayla Drescher's "The 'Glamorous' Life of a Touring Magician" Podcast Interview

-Criss-crossing the globe with a large illusion show, close-up artist Kayla Drescher shares how to play big and connect with theater crowds, collaborating with a team, and what you learn after 250 nights on the road!
+Criss-crossing the globe with a large illusion show, close-up artist Kayla Drescher shares how to play big and connect with theater crowds, collaborating with a team, and what you learn after 250 nights a year on the road!

 Who is Kayla Drescher?

 Kayla Drescher has toured the world as one of the magicians in the "Champions of Magic" production show.
 Specializing in close-up magic, she has learned to pack small and play very big with a camera and a dramatic personality.
 She works regularly at Magic Castle, awarded David Copperfield's "Next Great Magician" contest, and had a highly acclaimed appearance on Penn & Teller: Fool Us where she performed her own original magic.

 The following interview has been edited and condensed for clarity.

 What you can do

 You are welcome to share up to 500 words of the below transcript in a non-commercial purpose provided you credit and link back to our site like this: "The Magic Oracle Business Podcast".

 Christian Painter: On this exciting episode of the Magic Business Podcast...

 Kayla Drescher: You know, there are really specific rules to sleeping on a tour bus.
 The one that I always find really interesting is you have to have your head facing the back of the bus because if you're facing the wrong way and the driver slams on the brakes... your head goes through and you're dead.

 Christian Painter: Welcome to the Magic Business Podcast where we share insightful and delightful inner secrets about the business of magic.
 This is where magic professionals present their real-life experiences and some of their most guarded secrets to help further your career in the magical arts.
 I'm your host, Christian Painter, in partnership with the MagicOracle.Club, where you can hear all of our Magic Business podcasts.